Yi-love/koa2-vue2-demo/readme.md

 # Koa2-vue2-demo
-This is a demo about how to use vue2.
+This is a demo about how to build with vue2.

 ## build